PyPSA/whobs-server/README.md

-Each quadrant is split into two octants, one for the northern half of the quadrant with solar panels facing south, and the other for the southern half with solar panels facing north.
+Each quadrant is split into two octants, one for the northern half of the quadrant with solar panels facing south, and the other for the southern half with solar panels facing north (with a slope of 35 degrees against the horizontal in both cases).
 The script downscales the spatial resolution to 0.5 by 0.5 degrees to save disk space.
 Each octant takes up 2.2 GB for each technology (solar and onshore wind), so in total for a year we have 2.2 GB times 2 technologies times 8